Shheezam/StackTrek_Activities/README.md

 # StackTrek_Activities

-The Activity/Activities are inside the 'master' branch
+The Activities are inside the 'master' branch